 The Hittite king Suppiluliuma I is a constant presence throughout The Egyptian — we hear of his plans, we see his armies and what he does, but he never appears on-stage himself.

 Eloise Midgen of Harry Potter.
 We know that she has unfortunate acne, that Ron doesn't want to go with her to the Yule Ball, and that she's one of the first to go home in the sixth book during Voldemort's reign of terror, but we never see her.
 (She does appear in one of the films, however.)

 Nicholas Flamel, from the first book.
 Very important to the plot, but never actually appeared in person.

-Professor Aurora Sinistra, the Astronomy teacher, is mentioned but never shown, except for one brief mention as dancing with Moody at the Yule Ball.
+Professor Aurora Sinistra, the Astronomy teacher, is mentioned but never shown, except for one brief mention of her dancing with Moody at the Yule Ball.

-In the same strain, aside from a tiny mention where she's almost concussed by Hagrid, Professor Vector, the Arithmancy Teacher is the same.
+Aside from a tiny mention where she's almost concussed by Hagrid, Professor Vector, the Arithmancy Teacher, is the same.

-Ron's Great Auntie Muriel was this, until book 7.
+Ron's Great Auntie Muriel is this until Book 7.

 The Hitchhiker's Guide to the Galaxy is brimming full of ghosts.
 There's ex-president of the galaxy Yooden Vranx, acclaimed writer Oolong Colluphid, the long-lost Guide editor Lig Lury Junior, and of course, Eccentrica Gallumbits, the triple-breasted whore of Eroticon VI.